Key Takeaways:

 Mississippi Cannabis Legalization

 On November 3, 2020, voters approved Mississippi medical cannabis legalization through a ballot initiative in Mississippi.
-Legislation became law on February 2, 2022, when Governor Tate Reeves signed Senate Bill 2095, the Mississippi Medical Cannabis Act, that regulates the production and distribution of cannabis flowers and concentrates to qualified patients.
+Legislation became law on February 2, 2022, when Governor Tate Reeves signed Senate Bill 2095, the Mississippi Medical Cannabis Act, that regulates the production and distribution of medical cannabis products.
+Legal medical cannabis products include cannabis flower, concentrated cannabis, cannabis extracts and products infused with cannabis or cannabis extract such as edibles, beverages, topical products, ointments, oils and tinctures.
 The new law designates the Mississippi Department of Health (MDOH) as the lead agency, to have “ultimate authority for oversight of the administration” of the program and is charged to coordinate its activities with the Mississippi Department of Revenue (MDOR).

 How to Start a Cannabis Business in Mississippi